Skip to main content

 Overview

-Joomla is a content operations tool for teams evaluating how to improve organic search, AI discovery, or content operations.
+Joomla is best evaluated as a content operations product for content workflow, CMS, and publishing operations.
 Joomla is an open-source CMS for managing website content, extensions, templates, users, menus, and multilingual sites.

 Fit